 Performance.
 A variable you declare with the Object type is flexible enough to contain a reference to any object.
 However, when you invoke a method or property on such a variable, you always incur late binding (at run time).
 To force early binding (at compile time) and better performance, declare the variable with a specific class name, or cast it to the specific data type.

-When you declare an object variable, try to use a specific class type, for example, instead of the generalized Object type.
-You should also use the most specific class available, such as instead of , so that you can access its properties and methods.
+When you declare an object variable, try to use a specific class type, for example OperatingSystem, instead of the generalized Object type.
+You should also use the most specific class available, such as TextBox instead of Control, so that you can access its properties and methods.
 You can usually use the Classes list in the Object Browser to find available class names.

 Widening.
 All data types and all reference types widen to the Object data type.
-This means you can convert any type to Object without encountering aerror.
+This means you can convert any type to Object without encountering a System.OverflowException error.